 ARTICLE 990-2 is deleted and the following substituted:

 990-2 Retroreflective Sheeting for Temporary Traffic Control Devices.

-990-2.1 Approved Product List (APL): Sheeting for use on Temporary Traffic Control Devices shall be one of the products listed on the Department’s Approved Product List (APL).
-Manufacturers seeking evaluation of their product shall submit an application in accordance with Section 6.

-990-2.1.1 Bands for Temporary Tubular Markers, Vertical Panels, Barricades, and other Devices: Bands for temporary tubular markers, vertical panels, barricades, and other devices shall meet the requirements of ASTM D4956 for Type III or higher retroreflective sheeting materials identified in Section 994.
+990-2.1 Bands for Temporary Tubular Markers, Vertical Panels, Barricades, and other Devices: Bands for temporary tubular markers, vertical panels, barricades, and other devices shall meet the requirements of ASTM D4956 for Type III or higher retroreflective sheeting materials identified in Section 994.